No competitor delivers better performance at this price

-Bluesound packs a lot of value into this device, but if you already have an amplifier you like, it also offers the passive Bluesound Node 2i at $549.
+Bluesound packs a lot of value into this device, but if you already have an amplifier you like, it also offers the passive Bluesound Node at $549 (price has since increased to $549).
 It has all the same features less the amplifier and HDMI.
 We’ll have a review of that model soon.

 Jonathan Takiff is a veteran tech and entertainment writer based in Philadelphia.
 A long time staffer for the Philadelphia Inquirer, Daily News and Philly.com, his work has also appeared in numerous publications including Sound & Vision, Playboy, and Popular Science.